Rent-from-me/Rent-app/README.md

 Netlify unites an entire ecosystem of modern tools and services into a single, simple workflow for building high performance sites and apps. and is continuous Deployment of our websit [here](https://renter-me.netlify.app/).**

+## Problems

+>- fetch api : fetch a api's and loading are some times does not work good
+>- dispatch : in redux's their is some problem a useEffect to dispatch a actions
+>- login and registartion : when you login is not open the home  page and register is same error
+>- styling : component isn't good styling and Responsive of the page as not good need a little work on
+>- no animation yet
+>- l will want to add a stretching problem